fran23k-hub/Living-in-Quesada-PrivacyPolicy/README.md

-# zaarie-privacy
+# Living in Quesada-privacy
-Privacy Policy page for the Zaarie app
+Privacy Policy page for the Living in Quesada app